 Google has produced several algorithm updates that are considered more important than others.
 Learning the basis of each one will assist you in avoiding being penalized.

 Panda– This update from 2011 focused on penalizing content with weak content.
 Since that time, Panda has rolled into the core algorithm.
-In order to avoid being penalized, create content that real people will find useful and limit yourself to posting it on one site.
+To avoid being penalized, create content that real people will find helpful and limit yourself to posting it on one site.

 Penguin– This update was designed to stop spammy linking practices.
 You will want to find these in your Google Analytics program.
 Find the spammy ones and ask for them to be removed.
-If they are not, then ask for Google to disavow it so that you do not suffer a penalty.
-Likewise, make sure that you always link to content that your users will find useful.
+If they are not, tell Google to disavow it so you do not suffer a penalty.
+Likewise, ensure you always link to content your users will find helpful.

 RankBrain– Originally introduced as Hummingbird, the RankBrain update focuses on understanding user intent when they enter a search term into Google.
-The best way to cope with this algorithm is to make sure that you are using a variety of words on your page that users might type in when looking for the content on your pages.
+The best way to cope with this algorithm is to make sure that you are using different words on your page that users might type in when looking for the content on your pages.

-Possum– This update that was originally called Pigeon, intends to show a user the best possible answers when searching for local content.
-One of the best ways to stay ahead of this one is to create a separate web page for each location that you serve.
+Possum– This update, originally called Pigeon, intends to show a user the best possible answers when searching for local content.
+One of the best ways to stay ahead of this is to create a separate web page for each location you serve.

-Mobile-friendly– This update gives priority to websites when ranking them that are responsive.
+Mobile-friendly– This update prioritizes websites when ranking them that are responsive.
 Almost half of all search traffic comes from mobile devices, so make sure yours loads quickly and is responsive.

 How Can You Keep Abreast of Algorithm Changes?